 Permanent Modular Construction, Off Site Construction, Factory Built, and Prefabricated are all terms that describe the method of construction whereby some portion of the project is built in a controlled offsite environment, typically simultaneously with construction site preparation.

-The advantages of using off-site methods of construction are numerous; they include speed of construction, enhanced quality, decreased material waste, simplified on site logistics, and less disruption to the surrounding environment.
+Modular Construction benefits are numerous; they include speed of construction, enhanced quality, decreased material waste, simplified on site logistics, and less disruption to the surrounding environment.
 In addition to the above mentioned advantages, mitigated risk from theft and vandalism, and protection from weather damage should also be considered advantages of modular building process.

 The “problem” if there is one, with off-site construction methods is lack of understanding.
 As professionals in the modular construction industry we are often met with objections without basis.
 Consider these facts; modular buildings are built using the same quality materials as traditionally constructed/site built buildings, can adhere to and often exceed architectural specifications, and have the capability to respond to a variety of architectural design requirements.
 Modules are designed to comply with project plans and specs, and therefore meet the building safety and occupancy codes.
 Using an offsite approach to construction does not imply compromise.